joshpeterson/joshpeterson.github.io/_posts/2013-04-20-scalability-in-a-functional-language.md

 This implementation gets nearly linear scalability for two and three threads, then tails off and fails to improve after six threads, effectively wasting CPU resources for any more than six threads.
 Since the algorithm requires no data sharing, and the Clojure implementation does not have any shared data, this seems like a surprising result.
 I believe that I can explain the problem though.

 ###Memory Usage###
 Once the execution of each algorithm got started, I compared the memory usage, measuring it with Process Explorer.
-For this tests, both implementations used eight threads.
+For this test, both implementations used eight threads.
 The difference is dramatic.
 The C++ implementation used 1.7 MB of memory, but the Clojure implementation used 3.3 GB of memory.
-Keep in mind that teh C++ implementation was running with games of size 6x6, whereas the Clojure implementation was operating on a much smaller problem, games of size 5x5.
+Keep in mind that the C++ implementation was running with games of size 6x6, whereas the Clojure implementation was operating on a much smaller problem, games of size 5x5.
 So although the algorithm requires no state (other than the results), the Clojure implementation was clearly using far too much memory.
 This memory usage pattern lead me to consider that the cause of the scalability problem in the Clojure implementation may be related to cache misses.

 ###Cache Misses###
 I used Intel VTune Amplifier XE 2013 to profile the performance of each implemenation running with eight threads.
 The Intel Xeon X5675 processor has 2MB of L2 cache and 12 MB of L3 cache, so the entire address space used by the C++ implementation can fit into the L2 cache.
-I would expect very few misses for the L2 cache, and almost no mnisses for the L3 cache with the C++ implementation.
+I would expect very few misses for the L2 cache, and almost no misses for the L3 cache with the C++ implementation.
 Since the Clojure implementation used signifigantly more memory, I expected to see many more cache misses.

 Using the profiling guide [here](http://software.intel.com/sites/default/files/m/a/d/2/2/e/15529-Intel_VTune_Using.pdf), I computed the percent of cache misses using these formulas: